NextGenTel/akka-tools/akka-tools-jdbc-journal/README.md

 The journal write these two values into separate columns in the database.

 This makes it possible to ask for all events for 'booking' or

-If using PersistentView, you achieve this by asking for persistenceId = 'booking/*'

 If using Persistence Query's eventsByTag, your ask for the tag = 'booking'